 Gregory (Bo) Marzolf

-Assistant Professor of Systems Engineering
+Associate Professor of Systems Engineering

 Colonel Gregory Marzolf (USAF retired) is a skillful leader with over 30 years of experience working in and across large organizations.
 He’s held diverse assignments including working with large Department of Defense aviation systems, conducting operational test and evaluation for all Air Force fighter, bomber, unmanned, and high altitude platforms.
 He also executed nuclear air-launched cruise missile and free-fall munitions testing.